Frobenius-Poincar\'e function and Hilbert-Kunz multiplicity: Frobenius-Poincar e functions in dimension two

 \section{Frobenius-Poincar\'e functions in dimension two}

 We compute the Frobenius-Poincar\'e function of two dimensional graded rings following the work of \cite{Brrationality} and \cite{TriCurves}.
 In this section, $R$ stands for a normal, two dimensional, standard graded domain.
 We assume that $R_0=k$ is an algebraically closed field of prime characteristic $p$.
 The smooth embedded curve $\text{Proj}(R)$ is denoted by $C$, $\delta_R$ stands for the Hilbert-Samuel multiplicity of $R$; alternatively $\delta_R$ is the degree of the line bundle $\mathcal{O}_C(1)$.
 The genus of $C$ is denoted by $g$.
-For a sheaf of $\mathcal{O}_C$-modules $\F$, $\F(j)$ stands for the sheaf $\F \otimes (\mathcal{O}_C(j))$.
-The absolute Frobenius endomorphism of $C$ is denoted by $f$; see the paragraph preceding \Cref{Langer} for the definition of absolute Frobenius.
-Some background materials for this section are reviewed in \Cref{vector bundles on curve}.\\\\ \begin{theorem} With notation as in the paragraph above, let $I$ be an ideal of finite colength in $R$ generated by degree one elements $h_1, h_2, \ldots, h_r$.
-Consider the corresponding short exact sequence of vector bundles on $C= Proj(R)$
+For a sheaf of $\mathcal{O}_C$-modules $\F$, $\F(j)$ stands for the sheaf $\F \otimes \mathcal{O}_C(j)$.
+The absolute Frobenius endomorphism of $C$ is denoted by $f$.
+Some background materials for this section are reviewed in \Cref{vector bundles on curve}. \begin{theorem} With notation as in the paragraph above, let $I$ be an ideal of finite colength in $R$ generated by degree one elements $h_1, h_2, \ldots, h_r$.
+Consider the short exact sequence of vector bundles on $C= Proj(R)$